LenoxBaloyi/test-repo/README.md

 ## Report
-- This folder the report required.
+- This folder contains the report required.
 - The plagiarism declaration is inside the report.